holistudio/minika/devlog/LOG.md

  - Pineappes => Melon: 45 pts
  - Melons => Suika!
 55 pts

  Seems like the smaller fruits have randomized points.
-I'll assum the larger points for now.
+I'll assume the larger points for now.

 ## 2024-08-24

 Hello world!